-Paris in the 1960s: At the height of the Cold War, the Soviet Union sent its best dance company to the West to show that they were also an enormously strong cultural power.
-One of the dancers of the Leningrad Kirov Ballet is Rudolf Nureyev (Oleg Ivenko), who delights the audience with his virtuosity.
-But for the KGB, his rebellious nature is a real problem.
-Every step of the young dancer is watched by spies.
+Paris in the 1960s: At the height of the Cold War, the Soviet Union sends its best dance company to the West to show that they are also an enormously powerful force culturally.
+Among the dancers of the Leningrad Kirov Ballet is Rudolf Nureyev (Oleg Ivenko), who wows the audience with his virtuosity.
+For the KGB, however, his rebellious nature is a real problem.
+Every step of the young dancer is monitored by spies.
 Nureyev is aware of this, yet he allows himself to be whisked away into the cultural hustle and bustle of Paris by the beautiful Chilean Clara Saint (Adèle Exarchopoulos).
-The more time he spends here, the greater his desire becomes to enjoy the freedoms of the West permanently.
+The more time he spends here, the greater his desire to permanently enjoy the freedoms of the West.
 He decides that he can no longer go back to his homeland and wants to apply for political asylum in France.
 It's a risky wish, and one that Nureyev could find extremely dangerous to carry out.

-Actingly, on the other hand, the drama can convince all along the line.
-A special highlight is that Fiennes was able to win the Ukrainian world-class ballet dancer Oleg Ivenko for the title role, who is not only convincing in the ballet sequences.
-He is supported by an international ensemble which includes Louis Hofmann ("Dark") from Germany and Adèle Exarchopoulos ("Blue is a warm colour") from France.
-The good play of the actors also helps over some sequences that seem too dry or a little bit tough.
+Actorically, however, the drama can convince all along the line.
+It proves to be a special highlight that Fiennes could win the Ukrainian world-class ballet dancer Oleg Ivenko for the title role, who is not only convincing in the ballet sequences all along the line.
+He is assisted by an international ensemble that includes Louis Hofmann (Dark) from Germany and Adèle Exarchopoulos (Blue is a Warm Color) from France.
+The fine acting of the cast also helps to overcome some sequences that seem overly dry or a wee bit plodding.

-"Nurejew - The White Crow" is a very ambitious work, and it's always worth noting that it was a real passion project for Fiennes.
-The result isn't always convincing, but if the movie works, it's really good.
-The sequence alone, in which Nureyev asks for political asylum at the airport in Paris, can hardly be surpassed in tension.
-Moments like this also make this movie based on true events: Absolutely worth seeing!
+Nureyev - The White Crow is a very ambitious piece of work, and it is always apparent that it has been a real passion project for Fiennes.
+The result is not always convincing, but when the film works, it works really well.
+The sequence alone, in which Nureyev asks for political asylum at the airport in Paris, is hard to beat for tension.
+Moments like this, despite a few flaws, make the film based on true events, all things considered: absolutely worth watching!